lowzhao/lowzhao/_posts/2022-03-23-k3s-aws-ecr-automatic-key-fetching.md

 ### Execution

 With K3s comes the benefit of Helm Controller.
 The Rancher's [Helm Controller](https://github.com/k3s-io/helm-controller) made everything easier by allowing us to install helm chart as a config similar to Kubernetes components(kudos to Kubernetes CRD).

+You may modify the `NAMESPACE` to your desired namespace.

 Example `helm_chart.yaml` file.
 ```yaml